Chaoses-Ib/DirectoryOpus/Manual/reference/command_reference/internal_commands/prefs.md

 **notabs**</td><td>

-(Opus 13.3.1 and above.)
 Exclude currently open windows and tabs from the backup.
 (Only relevant if local state is being backed up.)

 *Example:* `Prefs BACKUP=all,notabs TO="/desktop/PrefsBackup"`
 </td></tr><tr><td>